CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 /home/<<username>>/SDCONNECTDATA/<<project>>/airlock-client-vX.X <<project>> <<username>> <<filename>>

-Note: if you try to upload an unencrypted file, the airlock client will automatically encrypt it with  Sensitive Data public key for security reasons.
+Note: if you try to upload an unencrypted file, the airlock client will automatically encrypt it with the Sensitive Data public key for security reasons.

 6- The exported file is now available in SD Connect /Allas.
-After downloading the file in your local environment you can decrypt it using your private encryption key.
+After downloading the file in your local environment, you can decrypt it using your private encryption key.
 For specific guidance check the following [paragraph](./sd_connect.md#data-dowload-and-decryption) using the Crypt4GH application or programmatically.

-For more information and support write to servicedesk@csc.fi (email subject SD Desktop)
+For more information and support, write to servicedesk@csc.fi (email subject SD Desktop)

 ## Deleting your virtual Desktop

-At the end of your research or analysis, you can delete your virtual Desktop and all the data that is stored in it.
-Note that this action can not be undone, and no other project member will be able to access the same workspace.
-Thus, before deleting a virtual Desktop, please contact all the project members and export all the restuls of your analysis from the virtual workspace.
+At the end of your research or analysis, you can delete your virtual Desktop and all the data.
+You can not undo this action.
+ If you delete the virtual Desktop, you will delete the entire virtual workspace, and your colleagues (or the other CCS project members) will lose their results and data imported to it.
+For this reason, please get in touch with all the project members and export all the results of your analysis from the virtual workspace, before deleting a virtual Desktop.

-In SD Desktop Homepage, click on **Go To SD Desktop Management page**.
+On SD Desktop Homepage, click on **Go To SD Desktop Management page**.
 Here, in **Available instances** click on **Delete Desktop**.

 !!! note